Turkey's top diplomat says in Moscow that war must stop | Law-Order

 Turkey's top diplomat says in Moscow that war must stop

-Turkish Foreign Minister Mevlut Cavusoglu, speaking alongside his Russian counterpart Sergei Lavrov in Moscow on Wednesday, said the war in Ukraine must stop and Ankara would press on diplomatic efforts to arrange a lasting ceasefire.
+Turkish Foreign Minister Mevlut Cavusoglu, speaking alongside his Russian counterpart Sergei Lavrov in Moscow on Wednesday, said the war in Ukraine must stop and Ankara would pursue diplomatic efforts to arrange a lasting ceasefire.

 Cavusoglu told reporters after a meeting with Lavrov that NATO member Turkey hoped Russian President Vladimir Putin would meet Ukraine's President Volodymyr Zelenskiy as a step toward peace.
 "The war must stop, people must not die.
 I came here to Moscow with this understanding today," Cavusoglu said.